 Working from home does not mean working alone.
 Pick up the phone to your team and join all the meetings you’re invited to.
 Don’t forget to take the time to socialise with the other interns!
 I’d advise scheduling Zoom coffee breaks or even arrange to meet up after work.

-Applications have now opened, head over to our Summer Intern Programme page for more information on how to apply.
+Applications for our 2023 intake will open from Tuesday September 6, 2022.
+Head over to our Graduate Hub for more information on how to apply.